-It is beautifully varied with dramatic limestone mountains dropping to secluded coves in the east, sand dunes in the west and glorious beaches to the north and south, most with gently shelving shorelines and shallow waters - the beaches in Sardinia are perfect for all ages, including young children.
-The beaches are also incredibly clean and whether you're in one of the secluded bays or on one of the busier town beaches you will always find a very good standard of cleanliness - both in terms of the beach itself and in the quality of the water.
+Beautifully varied, most with gently shelving shorelines and shallow waters, the beaches in Sardinia are perfect for all ages, including young children.
+Whether you're in one of the secluded bays or one of the busier town beaches, you'll find a very good standard of cleanliness of beach and water.

 Costa Smeralda & the North East

 Enjoy stunning views of the straits of Bonifacio over the turquoise sea as you head to the dramatic headland of Capo Testa to the west of Santa Teresa.
 The nearby bay of Santa Reparata has some delightful stretches of beach.
 To the east there are many small beaches around Porto Rafael and Palau.

 This area is home to an array of attractive sandy beaches, some with a deep green backdrop of pine trees.
 To the north of Cannigione and Laconia you will find lots of sandy coves.
 Tanca Manna sits approximately 250 metres from the road behind a saltwater lake.
 It has a great stretch of sand and plenty of facilities for families.
 A kilometre beyond Tanca Manna is Barca Bruciata, a small sandy beach which is quiet with no facilities.
 Cala Capra beach just beyond Golfo delle Saline is a pretty sandy bay tucked beneath the impressive Capo D’Orso headland with its distinctive bear shaped weathered rock.